-Millions of veterans who are eligible for medical care through the U.S. Department of Veterans Affairs (VA) are not eligible for dental care, and a study by CareQuest finds that nearly 600,000 veterans reported productivity loss in the past year due to oral health issues.
+Millions of veterans who are eligible for medical care through the U.S. Department of Veterans Affairs (VA) are not eligible for dental care, and a study by the CareQuest Institute for Oral Health finds that nearly 600,000 veterans reported productivity loss in the past year due to oral health issues.

-Furthermore, 2 in 5 veterans described their oral health as fair or poor.
+Furthermore, two in five veterans described their oral health as fair or poor.
 Knowing the strong link between oral health and overall health, the dental industry can and must do more to support the nation’s veterans.
 At PDS Health, we’re helping connect veterans with the dental care they need.

 Nationwide, 85% of veterans are ineligible for dental coverage through their primary provider, the VA.
 Only veterans with a service-connected compensable dental disability, former prisoners of war, or those with a 100% disability rating qualify for VA dental services.